 - older adults

-- people with suppressed immune systems, such as people with diabetes, AIDS, or cancer
+- people with suppressed immune systems, such as people with diabetes, HIV/AIDS, or cancer

 - people with vesicoureteral reflux (a condition where small amounts of urine back up from the bladder into the ureters and kidneys)